multiprocessio/preview/README.md

 # Preview

-This library allows you to display large or small objects much more efficiently than
+This library helps showing snippets of large or small objects.
+It is particularly useful when trying to render snippets of very large objects.

 ## Install